gt-cec/tmm-hri-ros/README.md

 ## Usage

-Run `main.py` to start a ROS node that listens for RGB and Depth topics.
-T
+Run `main.py` to start a ROS node that listens for RGB and Depth topics and maintains two belief states (robot and inferred human).
+Upon recei